OfficeDev/office-scripts-docs/docs/develop/web-client-performance.md

 ## Pause calculations while the scripts runs

-If your script changes a lot of values, it may be triggering excessive recalculations.
-Control the Excel calculation engine by setting the calculation mode to manual while your script runs.
+If your script changes a lot of values, it may trigger excessive recalculations.
+Control the Excel calculation engine by setting the calculation mode to "manual" while your script runs.
 Use [`Application.setCalculation`](/javascript/api/office-scripts/excelscript/excelscript.application#excelscript-excelscript-application-setcalculationmode-member(1)) to switch Excel to manually recalculate formulas.
 Be sure to return the workbook to the original calculation mode when finished.

 The following sample shows how to change the calculation mode.
-It also demonstrates how to manually recalculate the workbook with [`Application.calculate`](/javascript/api/office-scripts/excelscript/excelscript.application?view=office-scripts#excelscript-excelscript-application-calculate-member(1)).
+It also demonstrates how to manually recalculate the workbook with [`Application.calculate`](/javascript/api/office-scripts/excelscript/excelscript.application#excelscript-excelscript-application-calculate-member(1)).

 ```typescript
 /**